-Many foreign influence laws also include exemptions that can narrow their scope.
-One of the most common exemptions is for commercial activity, as otherwise much cross-border commercial enterprise would fall under many of these acts.
+Many foreign influence laws include exemptions that can narrow their scope.
+One of the most common exemptions is for commercial activity, such as in FARA in the US, as otherwise much cross-border commercial enterprise would fall under many of these acts.
 Other common exemptions are for religious activity or in relation to providing legal services.